-- Stanton County: In November 2017, the county passed a ban on wind farms and a moratorium on any projects being considered.
-As of December 2020, the ban is still in place.140 - Webster County Wind: In 2018, Webster County established a minimum setback of 1000 feet from any occupied buildings on abutting properties.141 - Burt County: In 2020 the county planning commission passed restrictions requiring wind energy systems up to 500 feet tall to have 1500 foot-setbacks, and systems over 500 feet to have a half mile setback, in response to a proposed wind farm.142
+Burt County: In 2020 the county planning commission passed restrictions requiring wind energy systems up to 500 feet tall to have 1500 foot-setbacks, and systems over 500 feet to have a half mile setback, in response to a proposed wind farm.151

 - Burt County Wind: Con Edison's proposal to construct 86 wind turbines was met with public opposition due to the proposed turbine height of up to 650 feet tall.
 In 2020 the county planning commission passed restrictions, discussed above.
-The project is still awaiting approval.143 - Milligan 1 Wind Farm: In November 2019, a group of Saline County residents sued to block this 99-turbine, 300-megawatt wind farm, arguing that ownership of the project unlawfully changed hands.
-The lawsuit was unsuccessful and construction is underway.144
+The project is still awaiting approval.152 - Milligan 1 Wind Farm: In November 2019, a group of Saline County residents sued to block this 99-turbine, 300-megawatt wind farm, arguing that ownership of the project unlawfully changed hands.
+The lawsuit was unsuccessful and construction is underway.153 - Kilgore Wind Farm: In October 2019, Cherry County Board granted a conditional use permit for the Kilgore Wind Project, and a group of local oponents challenged the decision the following month.154 In August 2020, District Judge Kosizek allowed the suit to proceed.155